Smitm06/-DroneSimulation_DroneRaspBerryPi/StepsforGazebo.md

    So this line (-model drone1) is assigning name to this drone that is drone1.
 Also we can give the coordinates and orientation for where to launch in gazebo envirnment.
    This line (find drone_pose)/urdf/drone.urdf" />) is the location of our urdf file.
-So in the workspae "my_workspace", in src , there is a package named "drone_pose" where there is a folder of urdf where .urdf file is there.
+So in the workspace "my_workspace", in src , there is a package named "drone_pose" where there is a folder of urdf where .urdf file is there.
 So this launch file is accessing that urdf model and then launching it to gazebo environment .
     Now for its implementation, run `roscore` in one terminal.
 In other terminal, open empty world gazebo by this command `roslaunch gazebo_ros emptyworld.launch` .Then in next terminal launch our spawn file by the command `roslaunch drone_pose spawn.launch`.
 But before this command there two thing to be done that is in the terminal `cd my_workspace` run `catkin_make`.
 Then `source devel/setup.bash` to source the files.
     Also to launch two models simultaneously in gazebo we have to add one more model to our launch file.
 Below is the launch file for the same:
    ``` <?xml version="1.0" encoding="UTF-8"?>